lightningrodlabs/acorn/clarity-engine/clarity-tree-skill.md

 - A *branch* is Achieved when all children are achieved AND its own criteria pass — branch criteria act as integration tests over the children, catching "every child is individually done but the assembled whole doesn't work."
+- **HARD RULE: never propose `achievementStatus: 'Achieved'` on a node unless every one of its completion criteria is already recorded `met: true`.** The order is
+  always: evaluate the criteria, post the verdicts (`met`, with `evidence`), THEN — and only then — propose Achieved (in the same edit set is fine, but the verdicts must be in it).
+An Achieved node with an unmet criterion is a *regression* — the UI renders it in a warning colour, not green — so proposing that state directly is proposing a broken invariant.

 **Dependencies are typed — assembly is not the only meaning of an edge:**
 - `constituted-from` (composed-of) — the parent is built out of this child.
 This is the